mitchross/k3s-argocd-proxmox/docs/argocd.md

 ## ✅ Key Features

-1. **Co-located & Self-Managing ArgoCD**:
+1. **Flattened & Self-Managing ArgoCD**:
-   - ArgoCD's entire configuration lives logically within `infrastructure/controllers/argocd`.
+   - ArgoCD's entire configuration lives within `infrastructure/argocd`.
    - The `root` application manages the projects and `ApplicationSet`s from its own `apps/` subdirectory.
+   - **ApplicationSets are co-located with their applications**, following 2025 homelab best practices.
-   - **Crucially, ArgoCD's configuration is structurally isolated from other infrastructure apps, preventing recursive management loops.**
+   - **ArgoCD's configuration is structurally isolated from other infrastructure apps, preventing recursive management loops.**

-2. **Enterprise Pattern**:
+2. **2025 Homelab Pattern**:
+   - Flattened peer-level organization eliminates confusing nested structures.
-   - Clear separation of concerns with three `ApplicationSet`s.
+   - Clear separation of concerns with three co-located `ApplicationSet`s.
-   - Follows GitOps best practices used in production.
+   - Follows modern GitOps best practices optimized for homelab simplicity.

 3. **Simple Directory Discovery**:
    - Applications are discovered automatically based on their directory structure.
 This is flexible, clear, and requires no boilerplate.

 4. **Production Ready**:
-   - The `ApplicationSet`s use `preserveResourcesOnDeletion: true` as a safety mechanism to prevent accidental mass-deletions.
+   - The `ApplicationSet`s use automated sync policies with proper safety mechanisms.

 ## 🚀 Deployment Workflow